-If you came to this post hoping to seek advice on a particular model or brand I prefer for the top baby registry items, you’re in the wrong place.
-For that information you’ll want to check out my Top Ten Favorite Baby Items for Newborn To Four Months, and follow through the loop that continues up to 3 years old!
-Instead this post will help guide you on how to go about working on a baby registry so you do not get too overwhelmed as first time parents!
+If you came to this post hoping to seek advice on a particular model or brand I prefer for the top baby registry items, you’ll want to check out my Top Ten Favorite Baby Items for Newborn To Four Months, and follow through the loop that continues up to 4 years old!

 - DO ask for baby registry advice from other moms.
 I sent out a mass email to all my mommy friends and asked for advice.
 I then took a look at what everyone was telling me and still did some research afterwards.
 If several moms (who’s opinions/parenting styles I respect) said the same thing, chances are it was probably true.